epixa/jasper-stomping-ground/README.md

 # jasper-stomping-ground

-You DO know how bad conflicts are!
+You DO know how bad that thing is.

 Jasper, stop screwing around.